hcederna/road-trip-optimization/README.md

 source activate road-trip
 ```

-Verify the `road-trip` environment was installed correctly using:
+Verify that the `road-trip` environment installed correctly using:

 ```
 conda list
 ```

 You should see a list of packages and package versions installed in your environment, including `googlemaps    2.5.1`, `jupyter    1.0.0`, `pandas    0.23.4`, and `python    3.6.6` .
-If instead you see an error message, reference [creating an environment from an environment.yml file](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) in the conda documentation.
+If instead, you see an error message, reference [creating an environment from an environment.yml file](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) in the conda documentation.

 #### Option 2: Create an environment and install necessary packages